Little Bear Creek Stormwater Mgmt. Action Plan (SMAP)

 Projects that Benefit Little Bear Creek

-Several Snohomish County projects that may benefit the Little Bear Creek water quality include:
+Several Snohomish County projects that benefit Little Bear Creek water quality include:

-- Cutthroat Creek Habitat Project: In 2022, this project will restore 1,100 feet of stream habitat and re-establish natural riparian vegetation for coho populations as well as Chinook salmon and steelhead.
+- Cutthroat Creek Habitat Project: Completed in 2022, this project restored about 1,100 feet of stream habitat and re-established natural riparian vegetation for coho populations as well as benefiting Chinook salmon and steelhead.

 - /6008 High-Efficiency Sweepers: Specialty vehicles used in the Little Bear Creek basin area by Public Works Road Maintenance crews to remove toxins in the roadways before they drift into the waterways of the Little Bear Creek basin.

 - Bioswale Retrofit Project: Located in the upper Little Bear Creek watershed, in the Silver Firs subdivision.
-This project will improve the water quality function of an existing bioswale for a detention pond facility.
+Completed in 2022, this project improved the water quality function of an existing bioswale for a detention pond facility.